TL-System/plato/docs/Running.md

 $ sbatch cifar_wideresnet.sh
 ```

 To check the status of a submitted job, use the `sq` command.
-Refer to [official Computer Canada documentation](https://docs.computecanada.ca/wiki/Running_jobs#Use_sbatch_to_submit_jobs) for more details.
+Refer to the [official Computer Canada documentation](https://docs.computecanada.ca/wiki/Running_jobs#Use_sbatch_to_submit_jobs) for more details.

 To monitor the output as it is generated live, use the command: